michaelWuensch/BitBanana/README.md

 ## Non-custodial

 Bitbanana is fully non-custodial.
-When using the app there is absolutely no interaction with any team or service.
+When using the app there is absolutely no interaction with any BitBanana team or service.
 We do not even know you are using our software.

 ## Get Help